 The Court said the question was “whether adequate provision was made for the proper maintenance, education and advancement in life of an applicant.” under subsection 59(c) of the Succession Act 2006 (NSW) of Chapter 3 on Family Provision .

 The problem was that the assessment of the significance of being given an early inheritance in the court below was flawed.
 One factor seemed to have been given more weight.
 Evaluation at the time of the hearing is not only limited to financial need, as important as that is, but all relevant factors are required to be evaluated.
 Such factors include previous gifts by the deceased, personal circumstances of the parties and family history.

-The testator’s (willmaker’s) judgment and testamentary freedom
+The testator’s (willmaker’s) judgment, early inheritance & testamentary freedom

-Both courts referred to the principle stated numerous times in case law that
+In regard to a willmaker’s judgment and their testamentary freedom, both courts referred to the principle stated numerous times in case law that

-“..respect should be given to a capable testator’s judgment as to who should benefit from the estate if it can be seen that the testator has duly considered the claims on the estate.”
+“..respect should be given to a capable testator’s judgment as to who should benefit from the estate if it can be seen that the testator has duly considered the claims on the estate.”;

 “The deceased will have been in a better position to determine what provision for a claimant’s maintenance and advancement in life is proper than will be a court called on to determine that question months or years after the deceased’s death when the person best able to give evidence on that question is no longer alive.”

 The three Court of Appeal judges unanimously allowed the appeal.
 The younger daughter’s application for more should have been dismissed.
 They all agreed that the primary judge’s evaluative assessment be set aside.

 The costs of both parties amounted to over $90,000.
 The Court of Appeal ordered the younger daughter to pay her sister’s costs in both the appeal and the proceedings in the court below.